Lab & Biomedical

 Pharmacist

 Pharmacists have extensive knowledge about medicines, how medications interact within the body, and state and federal regulations.
-They also must be skilled communicators who can assess a patient’s knowledge of medication and convey enthusiasm and trust for a prescribed course of treatment.
+They also must be skilled communicators who can assess a patient’s medication knowledge and convey enthusiasm and trust for a prescribed course of treatment.
 In addition to direct work with medication and patients, pharmacists often help file insurance forms, manage staff within pharmacies, and administer vaccines.

 Pharmacologist